DFlash: Block Diffusion for Flash Speculative Decoding: Method

 \textbf{Conditioning via KV injection enables acceptance scaling. } Existing methods such as EAGLE-3 also leverage hidden features from the target model, but they fuse these features with the draft model’s token embeddings and feed them only as inputs to the draft model.
 As the draft model depth increases, the information from target model becomes more and more diluted, resulting in diminishing gains in acceptance length when adding more draft layers.

 DFlash adopts a fundamentally different strategy.
 We treat the fused target context feature as persistent contextual information and directly inject it into the Key and Value projections of \emph{every} draft model layer.
 The projected features are stored in the draft model’s KV cache and reused across drafting iterations.
+We provide more details about the KV injection mechanism in \autoref{appd:kv-injection}.
 This design provides strong and consistent conditioning throughout the draft model, enabling acceptance length to scale effectively with the number of draft layers.
 We analyze this behavior in more detail in \autoref{sec:ablation_layers}.

 \textbf{Parallel diffusion drafting. } Another key contributor to DFlash’s speed is its low drafting latency.
 Autoregressive draft models must perform multiple sequential forward passes to generate draft tokens or trees, which limits parallelism and leads to inefficient GPU utilization.
 In contrast, DFlash predicts the next token block using a block-level diffusion process.
 All masked positions within a block are decoded in parallel in a single forward pass.
 Compared to autoregressive drafting, this block-wise parallel generation substantially reduces drafting latency and achieves significantly higher hardware utilization, even when using deeper draft models.